lu-lab/ez-frcnn/README.md

-# ez-frcnn
+# EZ-FRCNN
 Github Repo for the open-source EZ-FRCNN tool.
+For installation instructions and further tutorials, visit www.ezfrcnn.com